jftuga/spotprice/README.md

     	A comma-separated list of regular-expressions to match AZs (eg: us-*1a) -inst string
-    	A comma-separated list of exact Instance Type names (eg: t2.small,t3a.micro,c5.large) -less float
+    	A comma-separated list of exact Instance Type names (eg: t2.small,t3a.micro,c5.large) -max float
-    	Only output if price is less than or equal to given amount -prod string
+    	Only output if spot price is less than or equal to given amount -prod string
     	A comma-separated list of exact, case-sensitive Product Names (eg: Windows,Linux/UNIX,SUSE Linux,Red Hat Enterprise Linux)
   -reg string